upjohnc/langchain-resume-parser/README.md

 does not use history - basically the user input is just the desired skills

 note: docs need to be added -

+-- todo--

+- take an input from cli
+- figure out how to check that pdf will be read

 ## Code Steps